WHATS HOT

 Signs of Pregnancy and Medical Diagnosis

 A pregnant woman will feel as though she is pregnant and have a change in libido.
-She may also have stretch marks, changes to the surface, and breasts.
-Additionally, her abdomen will enlarge, and she will mood swings, changes in nature, and cravings for certain .
+She may also have stretch marks, changes to the skin surface, and .
+Additionally, her abdomen will enlarge, and she will experience mood swings, changes in nature, and cravings for certain .

 A pregnant woman will often feel the need to urinate frequently.
-Additionally, she may suffer from , which can include nausea at any time of day or night.
-As the uterus starts to swell and push against the stomach and other organs, heartburn and constipation may also occur.
+Additionally, she may suffer from morning sickness, which can include nausea at any time of or night.
+As the uterus starts to swell and push against the stomach and other organs, heartburn and may also occur.
 This is due to the increased hormone levels, which can affect the digestion system and bowel functions.
 If left unmanaged, constipation and other bowel problems may result.

 Previous Article